Emily Hall Tremaine Foundation

 Picture

-Peer Network Grant requests support peer network opportunities that advance curatorial knowledge and strengthen U.S. curatorial practices.
+Peer Network requests support peer network opportunities that advance curatorial knowledge and strengthen U.S. curatorial practices.
 We encourage curators to think beyond conferences and consider connections that will best advance their practice.
 These networks can be in-person or online, meet once or multiple times, require travel or be in the curator’s community.

 Vertical Divider